xinglongzhangnudt/policy-learning-for-distributed-mpc/README.md

-# Distributed Safe Online Learning Control Project
+# Distrbuted policy learning for DMPC Project

-This repository contains material related to the project on `Distributed Safe Online Learning Control`.
+This repository contains material related to the project on `Distributed policy learning for DMPC`.

 ## Table of Contents